Fujifilm FinePix HS: HS20

 The HS10's 10 Mpix sensor was upgraded to a 16 Mpix EXR sensor and a higher resolution screen - 460k compared to 230k - in January 2011 in the HS20 model.

 HS25, HS30, HS33, HS35

 The FinePix HS30EXR was introduced in January 2012 as the third model in the HS range.

 The HS30 and HS25 feature a redesigned 16MP back-lit CMOS sensor and gain a series of improvements over the previous HS20 model, such as manual focusing during video capture and more scene modes.

 The HS25EXR is identical to the HS30EXR except that it does not offer RAW support and uses AA / NiMh batteries compared to the Lithium battery of the HS30.
 HS25 has lower resolution electronic viewfinder.

 The HS35 was announced in 2013, together with the HS50.
 The HS35 is cheaper model of HS30 with almost identical features and appearance as the HS30.
-The different are, the HS35 can take ISO 6400 and 12800 without boost, but lack of flash modes (no Auto, On, Off, Red-eye, Slow Sync), lack of White balance presets, and no charger.
+The differences are, the HS35 can take ISO 6400 and 12800 without boost, but lack of flash modes (no Auto, On, Off, Red-eye, Slow Sync), lack of White balance presets, and no charger.